chazlarson/Media-Scripts/Plex-Meta-Manager/README.md

 ```
 REMOVE_LABELS = This label, That label, Another label
 ```
+You probably don't want to use this.

 The script will remove those labels from any movies that have that label assigned.
 This slows the process down DRAMATICALLY.
 As an example, replacing images on a library of 658 movies took about 8 minutes.
 With REMOVE_LABELS, after 9 minutes the script was 4% through the same library.
-Manipulating labels through the PlexAPI library is expensive.
+Manipulating labels through the PlexAPI library is *expensive*.

 ### Usage
 1. setup as above